 Occidental Petroleum cut workforce 'significantly' after Anadarko buy

-The company has started layoffs after it cut staff through a voluntary program, spokeswoman Melissa Schoeb said.
+The company has started layoffs after it cut staff through a voluntary program, spokeswoman Melissa Schoeb said in an emailto Reuters, without specifying the number of job cuts.

+Occidental has been selling assets and cutting costs since its it outbid Chevron Corp CVX.N for Anadarko, taking on $40 billion in debt.
+It plans to slash spending by 40% this year and cut back on production goals to meet dividend and debt payments, it disclosed in November when it released third-quarter financial results.

 "Occidental's integration team identified the jobs we need to successfully and safely operate our business and achieve our synergy goals," Schoeb said, adding that it will "provide assistance through the process" to employees.